jtbattle/WangWav2Tape/README.md

 original Wang track that was between those pairs.
-Sometimes, based on head/track alignment, it is better to just use tracks 1 and 3, or 2 and 4, or 1 and 4, etc.  Always review the captured waveforms to make sure they look clean and strong, and if they aren't, this may be one way to improve it.
+Sometimes, based on head/track alignment, it is better to just use tracks 1 and 3, or 2 and 4, or 1 and 4, etc.  Always review the captured waveforms to make sure they look clean and strong and the two tracks are roughly equal amplitude.
+If they aren't, adjusting the track mix may improve it.

 If the deck has a doing Dolby noise reduction setting, disable it, as precompensation wasn't used when Wang recorded the data to the tape.
+Before capturing, play the tape a bit and set the recording levels so you have a strong a strong signal with no clipping.
+Then rewind, and capture the audio.

 A very important step is to clean the tape head frequently.
 I do it before every single tape I capture.
 Invariably, these tapes are quite old, and